ome/omero-guide-scripts/docs/annotation_scripts.rst

 ==================

 This section describes how to use the annotation scripts, which \
-provide additional support for key-value pairs (and tags) to \
+provide additional support for Key-Value pairs (and Tags) to \
 import, export, delete or convert between namespaces by batch.

 .. toctree::